lasso-js/lasso-less/README.md

 }
 ```

 The `lasso-less` plugin also supports resolving Less files using the Node.js module resolver.
-If you need to include a Less file found in an installed module then you can prefix an import with `require:`.
+If you need to include a Less file found in an installed module then you can prefix an import with `require:` or `~`.
 For example, given the following directory structure:

 ```
 ./